Course meets Tuesdays and Thursdays 2:00-3:15 Tuesday/Thursday in 1304 SC.

 The single worst homework grade will be dropped.

 Final Project: The course requires a final project of each student, and is due in class on the last day the class meets.
 Please provide hardcopy to me directly - in class or in my office hours.
 You are strongly encouraged to do a research project, but you can also do a survey paper on some topic relevant to the course material.
 In both cases, your project should be a paper (of about 15 pages) in a format and style appropriate for submission to a journal.
 Research projects can involve two students, but survey papers must be done by yourself.
 Grades on the final project depend upon the kind of project you do.
 For a research paper, your grade will be 30% writing, 40% scientific/algorithmic rigor, and 30% impact.
 If you do a survey paper, the grade will be 30% writing, 30% summary of the literature you discuss, and 40% commentary (i.e., insight, critical and thoughtful discussion of the issues that come up).
 See the chapter on Projects from the course textbook for possible research projects.
 You might also want to look at this list of suggested final projects.
 You will need to submit a 1-2 page proposal for your final project by March 9 (via Moodle).
 You should meet with me to discuss this proposal before you submit it, and then again meet with me after I have given you feedback about the proposal.
 An approved proposal is required by March 16 (via Moodle).

 Class Presentation: All students will present research papers from the recent scientific literature.
 The presentation of scientific papers is a major part of the course, and all students are expected to participate actively in discussing these papers.

 Course Participation: Your course participation will be evaluated in terms of how you participate in the in-class discussions of the scientific literature we are reading, and also of the presentations of scientific papers given by the other students.

 Optional additional reading

-Please see 581 2017 course webpage, which has substantial overlap with this year's course.
+Please see webpage for CS 581 from Spring 2017, which has substantial overlap with this year's course.